ahnpj/cybersecurity-it-operations-portfolio/README.md

 - how investigation pivots are performed
 - how findings are documented for escalation or handoff

-These workflows are written so they can later be translated into:
+These workflows are written so they can later be translated into SIEM detections, automation pipelines, and SOAR playbooks.
-- SIEM detections
-- automation pipelines
-- SOAR playbooks

 #### Workflow Categories